Ooni Pro Pizza Oven: great for pizza parties and pizza enthuasiasts

 Wood Pellets and Charcoal

 It was a bit simpler to cook with wood pellets and charcoal.
-It took some few trials at first to get the hang of timing and turning, as well as the ideal cooking temperature to use, but after cooking two pizzas it became easier and we were getting better results.
+It took a few trials at first to get the hang of timing and turning, as well as the ideal cooking temperature to use, but after cooking two pizzas it became easier and we were getting better results.

 We did have to rotate the pizzas frequently to get them baked evenly since our testing with an infrared thermometer showed temperature varying slightly between the back and the front of the oven.